-New macro-prudential tools (Option 2) Sources of systemic risk prevented Objectives Requirement for (re)insurers to take into account how the macroeconomic developments interact with their Own risk and solvency assessment (ORSA) Excessive concentrations Deterioration of the solvency position leading to failure of a systemically important insurer or collective failures of non-systemically important institutions as a result of exposures to common shocks Discourage excessive levels of direct and indirect exposure concentrations Ensure sufficient loss absorbency capacity and reserving Requirement for (re)insurers to take into account how the macroeconomic developments can affect their investment activities (i.e. the Excessive concentrations Involvement in certain activities or products with greater potential to pose Discourage excessive levels of direct and indirect exposure concentrations application of the "prudent person principle"), allowing supervisors to assess how (re)insurers' activities may affect market drivers; systemic risk Discourage excessive involvement in certain products and activities Requirement for (re) insurers to strengthen liquidity risk management planning and reporting Possibility for supervisors to intervene whenever any resulting liquidity vulnerabilities are not appropriately addressed by (re) insurers As a last resort measure, possibility for supervisors to temporarily freeze redemption options on life insurance policies to avoid "insurance run" Involvement in certain activities or products with greater potential to pose systemic risk Excessive concentrations Potentially dangerous interconnection Collective behaviour by undertakings that may exacerbate market price movements (e.g. fire-sale or herding behaviour) Discourage excessive levels of direct and indirect exposure concentrations Discourage excessive involvement in certain products and activities Limit pro-cyclicality Prudential rules are amended so that banking-type loan origination activities by insurers are not subject to more preferential treatment than in the banking sector Involvement in certain activities or products with greater potential to pose systemic risk Discourage risky behaviour Ensuring sufficient loss absorbency capacity and reserving Discourage excessive involvement in certain products and activities • In exceptional situations, possibility for supervisors to restrict or suspend dividend distributions and variable remunerations on a case-by-case basis Deterioration of the solvency position leading to failure of a systemically important insurer or collective failures of non-systemically important institutions as a result of exposures to common shocks Ensuring sufficient loss absorbency capacity and reserving surrender options on life options would reduce financial instability insurance contracts may be risks and possible spill-over effects on the harmful to policyholders in the real economy (which could affect short term, but also prevent policyholders as taxpayers). losses in the longer term.
-Additional regulatory costs in terms of risk management and Insurers reporting systems; possible costs Limited impact on their capacity to insurers during exceptional crisis compete at international level. situations because of dividend restrictions.
-Enhanced powers in crisis situations (i.e. Supervisors No material cost. dividends restrictions); sufficient margin of ino material cost. discretion in exercising macro-prudential supervision.
+New macro-prudential tools (Option 2) Sources of systemic risk prevented Objectives Requirement for (re)insurers to take into account how the macroeconomic developments interact with their Own risk and solvency assessment (ORSA) Excessive concentrations Deterioration of the solvency position leading to failure of a systemically important insurer or collective failures of nonsystemically important institutions as a result of exposures to common shocks Discourage excessive levels of direct and indirect exposure concentrations Ensure sufficient loss absorbency capacity and reserving Requirement for (re)insurers to take into account how the macroeconomic developments can affect their investment activities (i.e. the Excessive concentrations Involvement in certain activities or products with greater potential to pose Discourage excessive levels of direct and indirect exposure concentrations application "prudent principle" supervisors how (re)ins activities n market dri person (), allowing s to assess surers' nay affect systemic risk Discourage excessive involvement in certain products and activities Possibility supervisors whenever liquidity are not addressed insurers As a last repossibility supervisors temporari redemption life insurar for strengthen risk ent planning ting for s to intervene any resulting vulnerabilities appropriately by (re) esort measure, for s to activities or products with greater potential to pose systemic risk Excessive concentrations Potentially dangerous interconnection Discourage excessive levels of direct and indirect exposure concentrations Discourage excessive involvement in certain products and activities Limit pro-cyclicality Prudential amended banking-tyl origination insurers ar to more rules are so that be loan activities by e not subject preferential than in the Involvement in certain activities or products with greater potential to pose systemic risk Discourage risky behaviour Ensuring sufficient loss absorbency capacity and reserving Discourage excessive involvement in certain products and activities restrict Deterioration of the solvency position leading to failure of a systemically important insurer or collective failures of nonsystemically important institutions as a result of exposures to common shocks Ensuring sufficient loss absorbency capacity and reserving surrender options on life options would reduce financial instability insurance contracts may be risks and possible spill-over effects on the harmful to policyholders in the real economy (which could affect short term, but also prevent policyholders as taxpayers). losses in the longer term.
+Additional regulatory costs in terms of risk management and Insurers reporting systems; possible costs Limited impact on their capacity to Hisurers during exceptional crisis compete at international level. situations because of dividend restrictions.
+Enhanced powers in crisis situations (i.e. Supervisors visors No material cost. dividends restrictions); sufficient margin of Supervisors No material cost. discretion in exercising macro-prudential supervision.